Berlin Charité Hospital, Germany

 “We urgently needed a solution for the high cost of managing our surgical instruments and operation workflow.” – Jorge Mario Lopez Arango, General Manager

-HRAEI deployed Xerafy’s autoclavable XS tags after performing extensive tests throughout 1,000 autoclave cycles, and reached 97% of the surgical tools in use tracked using RFID.
+What’s more, the sterilization procedures in place involved the use of sandblasting to remove deposits from instruments because of the high mineral content of the local water supply.
+HRAEI deployed Xerafy’s autoclavable XS tags after performing extensive tests throughout 1,000 autoclave cycles and reached 97% of the surgical tools in use tracked using RFID.

 The staff uses handheld RFID readers to scan the tags and communicate the data to Android tablets during sterilization, during the building of surgical kids, and prior to each operating room procedure.